csaude/openmrs-module-mpi/README.md

   resources can allow.
 - Please remember to also regularly backup the MySQL database defined in `docker-compose.yml` which is used by the hapi fhir server to store all records pushed to OpenCR.
+- It's also highly recommended to backup the debezium offset and history files daily.

 #### Patient Matching Configuration
 The production docker compose template comes with a built-in patient matching configuration defined in the